mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    cloud_region: <YOUR_AWS_REGION>
    object_storage_provider: s3
    cloud_platform: aws
-   iac_terraform_modules_tag: v7.0.0-rc.119              # mcm-1762808514 --> mcm-1762866755
+   iac_terraform_modules_tag: mcm-1762866755             # v7.0.0-rc.119 --> mcm-1762808514 --> mcm-1762866755
    ansible_collection_tag: v7.0.0-rc.86
    manage_parent_domain: false
    cc: controlcenter
    cc_name: controlcenter
-   sc: sccontrolcenter                                   # dummy value for cloud-based deployments so that Terraform doesn't fail
+   sc: sccontrolcenter                                   # Dummy value for cloud-based deployments so that Terraform doesn't fail
    currency: <YOUR_CURRENCY>
-   switch: <NAME_OF_YOUR_SWITCH>                         # in PM4ML, it will be replaced by e.g., test-<switch>-dfsp1
+   switch: <NAME_OF_YOUR_SWITCH>                         # In PM4ML, it will be replaced by e.g., test-<switch>-dfsp1
    tags:
       {
          "Origin": "Terraform",
-         "mojaloop/cost_center": "<YOUR_COST_CENTER>",   # must already exist in AWS
+         "mojaloop/cost_center": "<YOUR_COST_CENTER>",   # Ensure that you use a tag that has already been set up in AWS <!-- QUESTION: Where can we set that? -->
-         "mojaloop/env": "<YOUR_ENVIRONMENT>",           # must already exist in AWS
+         "mojaloop/env": "<YOUR_ENVIRONMENT>",           # Ensure that you use a tag that has already been set up in AWS <!-- QUESTION: Where can we set that? -->
          "mojaloop/owner": "<YOUR_NAME>"
       }
    ```